 This article discusses the PX22, but the same steps apply for the Z22, Shadow, Spectre, Marvel and Atlas headsets.

-To use your PX22 on a PC, you must connect BOTH the in-line amplifier's black 3.5 mm plug and its USB plug to your PC, then properly set your Playback and Recording devices in Windows.
+To use your PX22 on a PC, you must connect BOTH the in-line amplifier's black 3.5 mm plug to a Headphone or Stereo Jack, and its USB plug to a USB Port on your PC, then properly set your Playback and Recording devices in Windows.

-1) Make sure the headset's 3.5 mm plug is connected securely to the jack on the in-line amplifier.
+1) Make sure the headset's 3.5 mm plug is connected securely to the headphone jack in the in-line amplifier.

 2) Connect the in-line amplifier's black 3.5 mm plug to your PC's green Line Out jack (or headphones jack).